Arnaud Desplechin: Career

 In 2007, Desplechin filmed L'Aimée, a documentary showing his father, his brother, and his nephews in the family house in Roubaix just before it was to be sold.
 That same year, he filmed the family drama A Christmas Tale, starring Deneuve, Amalric, Devos, and Mastroianni.
 This film was screened in competition at Cannes in 2008.

 His 2013 film Jimmy Picard was nominated for the Palme d'Or at the 2013 Cannes Film Festival, constituting his fifth film selected in the main competition.
 In 2014, he adapted Alexander Ostrovsky's play The Forest.
 For the drama film My Golden Days (2015), which he directed and co-wrote, Desplechin won the César and Lumière Award for best director, and the SACD Prize at the 2015 Cannes Film Festival.

 In 2016, he was a member of the main competition jury of the 2016 Cannes Film Festival.

 In 2019, the film Oh Mercy! was nominated for the Palme d'Or at the 2019 Cannes Film Festival, making it his seventh film selected in the main competition.
 His 2021 film, Deception, had its world premiere in the Cannes Premiere section of the 2021 Cannes Film Festival.
 His 2022, Brother and Sister starring Marion Cotillard and Melvil Poupaud, premiered in official competition at the 2022 Cannes Film Festival, marking his eighth entry in the festival's main competition.
 In 2024, his docudrama Filmlovers! premiered in the Special Screenings section of the 2024 Cannes Film Festival.

-In 2025, for the first time in more than 20 years, his new feature film didn't premiered at the Cannes Film Festival.
-Two Pianos starring François Civil, Nadia Tereszkiewicz and Charlotte Rampling will have its world premiere in the Gala Presentations section of the 2025 Toronto International Film Festival.
+In 2025, Desplechin's drama film, Two Pianos, starring François Civil, Nadia Tereszkiewicz and Charlotte Rampling, premiered in the Gala Presentations section of the 2025 Toronto International Film Festival, becoming Desplechin's first film in over 20 years to premiere outside of Cannes.